nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   * Duration / end date of foster, whichever the foster manager prefers
   * Identifiable physical traits of the animal
 *  The respective updated field descriptions can be keyed in and saved by the user through the `save` command.
-  * Please refer to the section 'Viewing a fosterer's detail: Editing a fosterer’s details in profile page' for the specific steps to do so.
+  * Please refer to the section [Viewing a fosterer's detail: Editing a fosterer’s details in profile page](#editing-a-fosterers-details-in-profile-page) for the specific steps to do so.

 </div>